Pawsox Radio Network

 The Pawsox Radio Network was the radio network of the Pawtucket Red Sox, a Triple-A minor league affiliate of the Boston Red Sox.
-There were 12 stations (nine A.M. and three F.M.) and three F.M. translators in the network, including the flagship and part-time stations.
+There were 12 stations (nine AM and three FM) and three FM translators in the network, including the flagship and part-time stations.
 The network last broadcast games for the Pawtucket team in 2019, as the 2020 minor league season was cancelled and the team relocated to Worcester, Massachusetts, becoming the Worcester Red Sox for the 2021 season.